-The Boston Ivy Vine or Japanese Creeper, a self-clinging climber, covers extensive areas quickly.
-The fact that it does not require growth supports and its striking red autumn colouring make it such a popular climber.
-Apart from the English Ivy, it is the "German's favourite child" for façade greening.
+The Boston Ivy Vine (also knows as Japanese Creeper) is a self-clinging climber that covers extensive areas quickly.
+Its striking red autumn colouring and the fact that it does not require growth supports make it a popular climber.
+Apart from the English ivy, it is the "German's favourite child" for façade greening.
 It can be used to fully cover walls on facades, on masts and poles, and with regular pruning it can also be used for small, limited wall surfaces.
 In short, this is an excellent plant for any kind of building greening.

 (Veitchii Boston Ivy, Japanese Creeper, Japanese Ivy)

-Sunny (full sun) to (semi-)shaded Position, will develop more beautiful autumn colours in the sun.
-Distance between two plants: 2,5 - 5 meters.
+These vines need a sunny (full sun) to (semi-)shaded location, as they will develop more beautiful autumn colours in the sun.
+Distance between two plants: 2.5 - 5 metres.

-A climbing vine with adhesive pads that cling onto nearly every surface.
+This is a climbing vine with adhesive pads that cling onto nearly every surface.
 The growth is broad and fan-shaped, the shoots will grow horizontally as well as vertically.
-This ivy can reach a height of 20 meters and higher, with a yearly growth of 1 - 2 metres.
+This ivy can reach a height of 20 metres and higher, with a yearly growth of 1 - 2 metres.
 The shoots may hang over.
 Foliage from May to October.
-Inconspicuous, tiny green-yellow flowers in early summer, small black berries, wich will feed bees and birds.
-Summer pruning as needed to restrain the vigorous growth habit, winter pruning as illustrated and described in photos.
+Has inconspicuous, tiny green-yellow flowers in early summer and small black berries, which will feed bees and birds.
+Summer prune as needed to restrain the vigorous growth habit, winter prune as illustrated and described in photos.

-The Boston Ivy, unlike other "wild grapes" usually has no need for any growth supports.
-However, in some cases and especially on wind-exposed walls, rope systems (see below) as Easy or Medium Support Systems to prevent collapsing may be required.
-In cases of very tall walls, Heavy or even Massive wire rope systems may be required.
+The Boston Ivy, unlike other "wild vines," usually has no need for a climbing support.
+However, in some cases and especially on wind-exposed walls, rope systems (see below) in the easy or medium range which prevent collapsing, may be required.
+In cases of very tall walls, heavy or even massive wire rope systems may be required.
 In very old specimens, the stem structure may need to be attached as per rope system 1010.

 Boston Ivy can cause significant damage to buildings!
-The plant grows in a light-shunning way, and, as the shoots increase their stem girth, can blast apart building elements, block roller-shutter boxes and lift roof shingles.
+The plant grows in a light-shunning way, and, as the shoots get into nooks and crannies and increase their stem girth, they can blast apart building elements, block roller-shutter boxes, and lift roof shingles!
 Insufficient removal of foliage may also block roof gutters.
-A frequently asked question during the restoration of a façade is how to deal with the remaining adhesive roots of torn-off plants: the only solution is to burn them off / torch them and then repaint the wall!
+A frequently asked question during the restoration of a façade is how to deal with the remaining adhesive roots of torn-off plants.
+The only solution is to burn them off / torch them and then repaint the wall!